takenet/blip-docs/source/includes/en/getting-started/http/getting-started-http.md

 ### 2. Sending messages

-To send messages, it is necessary to make a `HTTP POST` request to BLiP using the URL `https://http.msging.net/messages`.
+To send messages, it is necessary to make a `HTTP POST` request to Blip using the URL `https://http.msging.net/messages`.
 The request must contain an authorization header (`Authorization`) with `Key` type, as showed on chatbot settings.
-To know more about BLiP authentication process [click here](#authentication).
+To know more about Blip authentication process [click here](#authentication).

 The message data must be sent on the request `body` as a *JSON* following the LIME protocol format.
 For more details go to [Content Types](#content-types) section.

 Imagine a chatbot with an Authorization token `Key bWVzc2FnaW5naHViQHRha2VuZXQuY29tLmJyOjEyMzQ=`.
-To send a message from this bot to a BLiP user, use:
+To send a message from this bot to a Blip user, use:

 ```
 POST https://http.msging.net/messages HTTP/1.1